anyswap/Anyswap-FAQ/How To Setup and Use Anyswap.rst

 A. If you are transferring tokens from Binance central exchange with the Withdraw function, you will need to make sure that you select the BEP20 type of token.

+How to setup Anyswap on the Fantom Network &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+Q. How do I connect to the Fantom Network?

+A. You need to create a custom network in your MetaMask.
+At the top click of MetaMask where you see the current network (e.g. Ethereum) and then select 'Custom RPC' and enter the details as below :-

+.. image :: _static/Anyswap_Fantom_MetaMask_Settings.jpg
+   :width: 300

+Q. Does Fantom Anyswap use Opera or ERC20 FTM?

+A. It uses native Opera FTM.

+Q. How do I get FTM from Binance to Anyswap?

+A. You can withdraw them as ERC20 FTM to your wallet and then use pwawallet.fantom.network to convert them to Opera.
+If you then connect to this wallet address in the Anyswap exchange, you will see your FTM.

+Q. Can I use Ledger on the Fantom Anyswap exchange?

+A. Yes you can.
+You can either connect with MetaMask, or with Ledger.
+Please be aware that pwawallet does not yet support Ledger.

+How to setup on the Ethereum Network &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+Q. How do I connect to the Ethereum Anyswap?

+A. This is very straighforward.
+You can either connect with Ledger or MetaMask.
+You simply use the default network setting in MetaMask, which is Ethereum Mainnet.
+You will see your assets appearing then.

+Q. How do I claim my liquidity provision rewards?

+A. These will appear in your wallet on the Fusion Anyswap exchange.
+Details on how to connect to Fusion Anyswap can be found in the wiki here under 'How to setup Anyswap on the Fusion Network'.
+You can bridge your ANY to the Ethereum Anyswap.
+The reason they are paid to the Fusion wallet is that gas costs on Fusion are a tiny fraction of the gas costs on Ethereum.

 Other Questions about setting up Anyswap &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&